xavierrao/blindMazeNavigation/README.md

 - Escape chances increase with each turn spent there (more "Return Home" options)
 - If all players are trapped, emergency escape sequence activates

-### Combat Wheel Mini-Games
-When landing on a Combat space, players spin the Combat Wheel which may trigger one of these 3-player mini-games:

-1. **Three-Player Tic-Tac-Toe (4x4 Grid)**
-   - Played on a 4x4 board with symbols X, O, and △
-   - Each player has 4 pieces to place
-   - Phase 1 (Placing): Players alternate placing one piece on any empty square
-   - If someone makes 3 in a row while placing, they win immediately
-   - Phase 2 (Moving): After all pieces placed, players take turns moving one of their pieces to any empty square
-   - After each move, check for 3 in a row
-   - Only the current player can win on their own turn (prevents kingmaking)

-2. **Tri-Color Reversi (6x6 Blitz)**
-   - 3-player version of Othello on a 6x6 board
-   - Colors: Black, White, Red (each player starts with 2 tiles in center)
-   - Modified flipping: When you place a tile, flip any straight line of contiguous tiles of a single color if your tile brackets them
-   - Each player gets 30 seconds total for all moves (chess clock style)
-   - Game ends when no valid moves remain or time runs out
-   - Player with most tiles of their color wins

-3. **Triple Clash**
-   - 3-player simultaneous betting game
-   - Each player starts with 5 coins (separate from game gold)
-   - Each round, all players secretly bet 0-3 coins
-   - Reveal: Highest unique bet wins the round but loses those coins
-   - If highest bets are tied, all tied players lose their coins but nobody wins the round
-   - Players who bet lower keep their coins
-   - Game ends when all players are out of coins
-   - Player who won the most rounds wins

 ### Traps & Goblins
 - Traps persist until triggered by another player (not the owner)
 - Goblins move randomly each round for up to 5 rounds